CLNMR/trickgame/README.md

   - [ ] Implement 'Start game with bots' and have them play automatically
   - [ ] Maybe implement offline mode?
 - [ ] Look at end-of-game:
-  - [ ] How are players with the same amount of points handled?
+  - [ ] Fix how players with the same amount of points are handled
   - [ ] How is the final leaderboard displayed?
     - [x] Properly calculate order with players at same spot
     - [ ] Rework corresponding log entry
+    - [ ] Rework corresponding status message
 - [ ] Advanced Role selection: Implement that each player has to choose from a limited number of roles, and add selection capability for that mode